nurwanto/good-night/README.md

 Track users when they go to bed and when they wake up

 ## Asumptions:
-- Does not handle authentication, use 'current_user_id' in request body for simulation
+- Does not handle authentication, use `current_user_id` in request body for simulation
 - Does not implement user registration

+## Versioning:
+Ruby: 3.3.5
+Rails: 7.2.2.1
+Gem: 3.5.8
+Bundler: 2.5.16

 ## Installation:
 - `bundle install`